Oxygen–hemoglobin dissociation curve: Factors that affect the standard dissociation curve

-The causes of shift to right can be remembered using the mnemonic, "CADET, face Right!" for CO2, Acid, 2,3-DPG, Exercise and Temperature.
+The causes of the shift to the right can be remembered using the mnemonic, "CADET, face Right!" for CO2, Acid, 2,3-DPG, Exercise and Temperature.
 Factors that move the oxygen dissociation curve to the right are those physiological states where tissues need more oxygen.
 For example, during exercise, muscles have a higher metabolic rate, and consequently need more oxygen, produce more carbon dioxide and lactic acid, and their temperature rises.